laeeq80/spark-cpvs-vina/README.md

 `mvn clean install -DskipTests`

 This will install vs project in local maven repositories

-Since OpenEye libraries are used under the hood, you need to own and a OpenEye license in order to run this.
-Therefore, you need to set a OE_LICENSE environment variable that points to the license, in your system to run the code in this repository.

 ### Import vs.examples project in Scala IDE ###